nabil828/comp4537-f22/Assignments/A2/readme.md

 - To maintain a logging session, you have to pass the token as a query parameter.
 Although this is not the best practice, we want to mimic how `openweathermap.org` uses *appid* query parameter to maintain the session of a logged user.
 This was Challenge 2 in lab 9.

-- Fulfill the requirements of challenge 3 from lab 9 by splitting the functionally of authentication to its own server.
+- Fulfill the requirements of challenge 3 from lab 9 by separating the functionally of authentication routes from the rest of other Pokémon routes.

 # Additional Role - Admin